NDevTK/writeups/_posts/2023-08-18-extensions.md

 A compromised renderer can bypass the same origin policy.

-# Leaking URLs using Tag Assistant Legacy extension (Fixed, $6267.4)
+# Leaking URLs using Tag Assistant Legacy extension (Fixed, Awarded $6267.4)
 **URL:** <https://chrome.google.com/webstore/detail/tag-assistant-legacy-by-g/kejbdjndbnbjgmefkgdddjlbokphdefk>

 Change the JS execution context to the Tag Assistant Legacy's content script, and execute the following: